 As you read this blog, I have the trails listed by level of difficulty, from easy to strenuous.

 If you’re a novice hiker, Manoa Falls is definitely a great place to start.
 If you feel comfortable on that trail, then you may want to consider advancing to some of the others.

 Note of caution: These hikes are all in lush, green, and rainy areas of Oahu.
 Please hike with caution.
 The trails can be muddy and slick.
-Therefore, appropriate footwear is needed.
+Therefore, wear appropriate shoes.
 Also, don’t forget bug repellant, drinking water, and other essential hiking gear.

 However, hiker beware!
 The trail to the top of Manoa Falls is very dangerous!
 You need to scale the side of a wall that is often wet and does not have the best handholds or ropes to help you get to the top.
 If you’re not hiking with somebody who is experienced on that trail, and not an experienced hiker yourself, I would not recommend attempting to locate the top of the falls.

 Main trailhead closed for repairs as of July 2021

 Cliff jump from the side of a waterfall into a beautiful pool of water!